 AN INSPIRED DESTINATION FOR ARTS & CULTURE

-The comment heard most often after last year’s issue of the Georgetown Arts & Culture Guide was published was an emphatic, “There is way more going on in Georgetown than I thought!”
+The comment heard most often after the first issue of the Georgetown Arts & Culture Guide was published was an emphatic, “There is way more going on in Georgetown than I thought!”

-Georgetown is also distinctive in that it is the fastest growing city over 50,000 people in the entire country.
+Georgetown is also distinctive in that it is one of the fastest growing cities in the entire country.
 The cultural arts sector is taking off as a result of that population growth.
 Arts and culture organizers bring the architecture and history of the area to life, curate thought-provoking art exhibits and events, create magical theatre experiences, and organize concerts that inspire.